Bridging Stepwise Lab-Informed Pretraining and Knowledge-Guided Learning for Diagnostic Reasoning: Methodology

+where $\mathbf{w}^m_a, \mathbf{w}^m_b \in \mathbb{R}^{|\mathcal{L}_m| \times p}$ decodes patient embedding $\mathbf{p}$ to the probability of the laboratory codes for assignment and abnormality respectively.
+In $L^m$, $\text{BCE}(\cdot)$ denotes the binary cross-entropy loss and $\omega$ is the hyperparameter scaling two losses. $\mathbf{y}^{a,m}$ and $\mathbf{y}^{b,m}$ are ground truth for prediction.
+Note that, as a self-supervised learning problem, such design help model learn the conditional relationship between both steps, which further augment the robustness of learned parameters.
+Moreover, to ensure the lab embeddings are well-aligned with each category, the proxy task will be trained in two phrases:

-\begin{itemize} \item \textbf{Joint Training.} We can get preliminary trained parameters in encoder $\Theta_{e}$ and optimize prediction through the average binary cross entropy (BCE) loss functions across three categories, where we can adjust patient embedding $\tilde{\mathbf{p}}$ through updated parameters.
+\begin{itemize} \item \textbf{Joint Training.} We get preliminary trained parameters in encoder $\Theta_{e}$ and optimize prediction through the average loss across three categories, where we can adjust patient embedding $\tilde{\mathbf{p}}$ through updated parameters. \item \textbf{Individual Training.} We individually update parameters in decoder $\Theta_{d}$ after maintaining $\Theta_{e}$ unchanged given from the former phase, where we get refined lab embeddings $\mathbf{\tilde{l}_1}$, $\mathbf{\tilde{l}_2}$, and $\mathbf{\tilde{l}_3}$ through updated decoder. \end{itemize}